Central Philippine University: Campus

 Notable residential halls on the main campus include the Johnson Hall which houses the only residential-academic college in the university, the College of Theology; the Weston Hall, a dormitory for women; Franklin Hall, a residential hall for men; the Missionary Hall, a co-ed apartment type residence; and the Roselund Hall (Hostel).
-There are several residential houses and halls in the American Village which caters for the foreign students who are studying at the university.
+There are several residential houses and halls in the American Village which cater to foreign students who are studying at the university.